jeliasson/dockr/README.md

 - [ ] Optimize docker compose boilerplate (networks, shares etc)
 - [ ] Use dockr image as wrapper for command `dockr` and `dr`.
 - [ ] Web interface w/ config editor
+- [ ] Adding a few basic templates

 ## Contribute
-Feel free to fork and send a Pull Request if you see something that can be made better.
+Feel free to fork and send a [Pull Request](pulls/) if you see something that can be made better.